cooldogepm/EconAPIToBE/README.md

 # EconAPIToBE
-EconomyAPI -> BedrockEconomy conversion tool
+EconomyAPI to BedrockEconomy conversion tool

 ### Usage
 Run `/econapiconvert` in console or game to start the process.